SanjayrajN-in/My_Portfolio/VERCEL_DEPLOYMENT_GUIDE.md

 1. Check that your `vercel.json` file has the correct CORS headers
 2. Ensure the `Access-Control-Allow-Origin` header is set correctly
 3. For development, you can set it to `*` but for production, set it to your specific domain
+4. Make sure your frontend is making requests to the correct API URL

 ## Additional Resources